bitrix24/b24restdocs/api-reference/calendar/calendar-resource-add.md

-# Add New Resource calendar.resource.add
+# Add a new resource calendar.resource.add

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it soon.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - examples are missing
-- no response in case of error
+- response in case of error is missing

 {% endnote %}